 Find out more here: Things to do in Thessaloniki

-If you fancy a trip back to the age of Knights and Castles, Rhodes city is a must see.
-The medieval heart of the city is a fascinating place to wander around, with a focal point being the Palace of the Grand Master.
-In fact, the medieval city of Rhodes is designated a UNESCO World Heritage site, – one of 18 in Greece.
+If you fancy a trip back to the age of Knights and Castles, Rhodes Old Town is a must see.
+The medieval city is one of the 18 designated UNESCO World Heritage sites in the country.

 You can more or less see Rhodes city during a day.
 This means that it's easy to visit whether you are stopping on a cruise, or just want a break from the beach – and the island of Rhodes has some great ones!